-In partnership with Emergency Family Assistance Association (EFAA) and other community partners, such as “I Have a Dream” Foundation of Boulder County, Boulder Housing Partners (BHP) is offering Bringing School Home — an innovative program that brings together quality, affordable housing and educational opportunities for the whole family.
+In partnership with the Emergency Family Assistance Association (EFAA) and other community partners, such as “I Have a Dream” Foundation of Boulder County, Boulder Housing Partners (BHP) is offering Bringing School Home — an innovative program that brings together quality, affordable housing and educational opportunities for the whole family.

 Families who meet eligibility requirements and are committed to participating in educational programming to support their children’s long-term success may apply to Bringing School Home through BHP.
 Supportive services start when families move into a Bringing School Home community and continue as children move along their educational path toward high school graduation.

 Bringing School Home is offered at our Deeply Affordable Communities where eligible residents pay approximately 30-40% of their income towards rent.

 Apartments are open to families who live or work in Boulder County, have at least one child under the age of 6, and will pass the housing screening criteria of our Deeply Affordable Communities.
 Families who are accepted into Bringing School Home, commit to participating in specific supportive services focused on helping children achieve success in education.